The School of Athens

 500 × 770 cm

 Raphael's "The School of Athens," painted between 1509 and 1511, is a monumental fresco that embodies the spirit of the Italian Renaissance.
 Commissioned by Pope Julius II for the Vatican's Stanza della Segnatura, it depicts a gathering of ancient Greek philosophers, mathematicians, and scientists, creating a visual representation of philosophy as a branch of knowledge.
-Plato and Aristotle, the most influential figures, occupy the central space, engaging in intellectual discourse and debate.
 The work serves as a powerful allegory for the rebirth of classical learning in Europe, reflecting the era's fascination with ancient wisdom and the pursuit of knowledge.

 Beyond its subject matter, "The School of Athens" is celebrated for its masterful use of perspective, a defining characteristic of Renaissance art.
 Raphael expertly employs linear perspective to create a sense of depth and realism, drawing the viewer into the scene.
 The fresco's composition is carefully arranged, with figures interacting in dynamic poses and engaging in thoughtful dialogue.
 Furthermore, the inclusion of portraits of Renaissance artists like Leonardo da Vinci (as Plato) and Michelangelo (as Heraclitus) alongside ancient thinkers underscores the connection between classical and contemporary intellectual achievement.
 It showcases the techniques used by Leonardo and others during the Italian Renaissance.